samleong123/Acer-Aspire-A514-52-37H1-macOS-Catalina-Clover-EFI/README.md

 - Sometimes IO80211 will crashed and caused a kernel panic , just reboot and usually will solve it
 - DRM Content wont work
 - FN Keys for Brightness wont work , only Volume Mute / Up / Down working

+## 21-11-2020 2100
+- Hackintool Patched to Intel Iris Plus Graphics 655
+  - VRAM set as 2048MB
+  - HDMI still not working
+- Update SMBIOS as MacBookPro16,2 , please generate another new S/N with Clover Configurator yourself!

 ## 19-11-2020 2200
 - Added layout-id to 13 in boot args [AUDIO FINALLY WORK]